 Etomidate - Clinical Pharmacology

-Etomidate is a hypnotic drug without analgesic activity.
-Intravenous injection of Etomidate produces hypnosis characterized by a rapid onset of action, usually within one minute.
-Duration of hypnosis is dose dependent but relatively brief, usually three to five minutes when an average dose of 0.3 mg/kg is employed.
+Etomidate is a general anesthetic without analgesic activity.
+Intravenous injection of Etomidate produces anesthesia characterized by a rapid onset of action, usually within one minute.
+Duration of anesthesia is dose dependent but relatively brief, usually three to five minutes when an average dose of 0.3 mg/kg is employed.
 Immediate recovery from anesthesia (as assessed by awakening time, time needed to follow simple commands and time to perform simple tests after anesthesia as well as they were performed before anesthesia), based upon data derived from short operative procedures where intravenous Etomidate was used for both induction and maintenance of anesthesia, is about as rapid as, or slightly faster than, immediate recovery after similar use of thiopental.
 These same data revealed that the immediate recovery period will usually be shortened in adult patients by the intravenous administration of approximately 0.1 mg of intravenous fentanyl, one or two minutes before induction of anesthesia, probably because less Etomidate is generally required under these circumstances (consult the package insert for fentanyl before using).

-The most characteristic effect of intravenous Etomidate on the respiratory system is a slight elevation in arterial carbon dioxide tension (PaCO2) (see also ADVERSE REACTIONS).
+The most characteristic effect of intravenous Etomidate on the respiratory system is a slight elevation in arterial carbon dioxide tension (PaCO2) (see ADVERSE REACTIONS).